-As depicted in Figure 7, noise suppression is among the most vital elements of DIP.
+As depicted in Figure 6, noise suppression is among the most vital elements of DIP.
 Typically, image denoising is defined as finding a clean image from a noisy image.
 In other words, a noisy image is the summation of a noise component and an original image.
 The most important step of noise reduction is the minimization of feature loss in the cleaned image.
 The various image filters can be classified into two main types of spatial and transform domain filters.
-Within the spatial domain filters, the relevant mathematical operations are directly applied to original noisy images [73].
+Within the spatial domain filters, the relevant mathematical operations are directly applied to original noisy images [74].

-665 On the contrary, transform domain filters are those in which the target image is first 666 supposed to be decomposed into different frequency components.
+On the contrary, transform domain filters are those in which the target image is first supposed to be decomposed into different frequency components.
 Then, the treatment is done on the resultant components, and the outcomes finally form a clean image.
-Regarding all the 667 668 types of filters and their corresponding domains, the trial-and-error attempts have shown that 669 the sequential implementation of the bandpass and bilateral can noticeably improve the quality 670 of images without much amount of feature loss.
-The bandpass filter removes the background 671 variations and the noise.
-It attenuates very high and very low frequencies but keeps the 672 midrange ones.
-In other words, the bandpass filter can simultaneously enhance edges and 673 reduce the noises [61].
+Regarding all the types of filters and their corresponding domains, the trial-and-error attempts have shown that the sequential implementation of the bandpass and bilateral can noticeably improve the quality of images without much amount of feature loss.
+The bandpass filter removes the background variations and the noise.
+It attenuates very high and very low frequencies but keeps the midrange ones.
+In other words, the bandpass filter can simultaneously enhance edges and reduce the noises [62].

 Also, the bilateral filter has been used because of its edge-preservation, nonlinearity and smoothness.
 However, the usage of classic DIP needs to know about the optimum values of filter parameters which can only be obtained by testing various sets of numbers.
-Also, the implementation of both filters on more than 1400 sequential images is time-consuming and computationally expensive [74].
+Also, the implementation of both filters on more than 1400 sequential images is time-consuming and computationally expensive [75].
 They have been taken as the main incentive to use deep learning for image denoising.
-Deep learning layers perform nothing but an approximation of a transfer function between the input and the output.
-More details about deep learning and their impacts to the image processing have been discussed in Chapter 4.

-1.3.1.1 Deep Learning for Noise Reduction After finishing the images acquisition, the tomographically computed images have been stacked on each other.
-Then, a cube with the size of 1400 voxels has been cropped from the central part of the stacked images.
-As described earlier, the cropped cube has been undertaken with the bandpass and bilateral filters to generate clean images, Figure 9.
+1.3.1.1 Deep Learning for Noise Reduction

+After finishing the images acquisition, the tomographically computed images have been stacked on each other.
+Then, a cube with the size of $1400^3$ has been cropped from the central part of the stacked images.
+As described earlier, the cropped cube has been undertaken with the bandpass and bilateral filters to generate clean images, Figure 8.